MGDIS/core-ui/packages/mg-components/src/components/molecules/inputs/mg-input-toggle/readme.md

 If needed some [variables](./?path=/docs/css-variables--docs) are available to customize the component:

-- `--mg-input-toggle-border-radius-ratio`: Define input border radius ration, default: `2`
+- `--mg-c-input-toggle-border-radius-ratio`: Define input border radius ration, default: `2`

 <!-- Auto Generated Below -->